adinaeschulman/covid_management/README.md

 1. Clone the repository onto your local machine
 2. Install the necessary dependencies by running `npm install`
-3. Create a `.env` file based on the `.env.example` file provided
-4. Run the database migrations by running `npm run migrate`
-5. Start the server by running `npm start`
+3. Start the server by running `npm start`

 ## API Endpoints